ibm-cloud-docs/EventStreams/eventstreams068.md

 * To be a fully supported configuration, all clients      must support TLSv1.2, elliptic curve cryptography,     and TLS server name indication (SNI).

+* You must use TLS v1.2 in the following cases:
-* To access the {{site.data.keyword.messagehub}} dashboard, you must use a browser that supports TLS 1.2.
+    * to access the {{site.data.keyword.messagehub}} dashboard, your browser that supports TLS v1.2
+    * to make connections to the Kafka native and REST interfaces

 ## Encryption of message payloads, topic names, and consumer groups
 {: #encryption_payloads notoc}